cherrylabs/arx-utils/README.md

 ## Features

-* some usefull php class and methods to use in any kind of php projects
+* Some usefull php class and methods (inspired by Laravel) to use in any kind of PHP projects

 ## Getting started